 First, that income (and yes, health care) from the job will always be tugging you as a safety net, saying things like, “Hey man, you can always come back to the rat race.
 It’s clean in here and you get a paycheck.
 Stop doing that dirty farm work.”

 The second problem is that it takes away a lot of your attention, what with the commute, the stress, and the actual day job you’ll have to do.
 That’s consuming energy that could go into your building your farm business.

 And, believe me, this isn’t a case of me not practicing what I preach.

 I jumped ship as president of a division of a Fortune 500 company at the height of my career to start my own business.
-Then, I found myself immediately without a job, and used 15 credit cards to run up $120K in debt to finance the launch of my first business.
-So, yeah — I broke that debt rule I mentioned earlier.
-I did it because I believed I’d sell clients quickly and service the debt, which I did, so I paid off the debt that first year.
+Suddenly I found myself without a job and used 15 credit cards to run up $120K in debt to finance the launch of my first business.
+So, yeah—I broke that debt rule I mentioned earlier.
+I did it because I believed I’d sell clients quickly and service the debt, which I did, so I paid off the debt the first year.

 Bottom line?
 You’re much more likely to build a successful farm business if you HAVE TO.

 And now, here we are, the final rule.

 Rule #10 — Start Marketing Before You Start Farming

 So, if the last rule seems crazy, this one may as well.
 I mean, how can you start marketing before you start farming?
 Well, you can, and that’s exactly what we did, as we started blogging and marketing over a year before we had our first product.

 Now, does that make you nervous?
 As in, you’re afraid to market and don’t know where or how to begin?
 Are you thinking, ”Hey, I don’t even have a farm yet.
 No products, no nothing.
 So I have nothing to share!”